demisto/splunk-app/add-on/README.md

     2) Set up proxy settings (optional):
        Under Proxy tab, check the "Enable" checkbox and fill all the proxy parameters needed.
     3) Choose log level (optional):
        By default, the logging level is "INFO".
-You may change the logging level to "DEBUG" in case needed.
+You may change the logging level to "DEBUG" if needed.
     4) Additional Settings (optional):
        - If you have an SSL certificate, please provide its full path under "Location to Certificate" field.
        - By default, "Validate SSL" is enabled.